wmriachi/NLP-Twitter_Airline_Sentiment_Analysis/README.md

 * Import the libraries, load dataset, the print shape of data, data description.
 Understand of data columns:
-a.
+** a.
 Drop all other columns except “text” and “airline_sentiment”.
-b.
+** b.
 Check the shape of the data.
-c.
-Print the first 5 rows of data.
+** print the first 5 rows of data.
 * Text pre-processing: Data preparation.
-NOTE:- Each text pre-processing step should be mentioned in the notebook separately.
+** NOTE:- Each text pre-processing step should be mentioned in the notebook separately.
-a.
+** a.
 Html tag removal.
-b.
+** b.
 Tokenization.
-c.
+** c.
 Remove the numbers
-d.
+** d.
 Removal of Special Characters and Punctuations.
-e.
+** e.
 Removal of stopwords
-f.
+** f.
 Conversion to lowercase.
-g.
+** g.
 Lemmatize or stemming.
-h.
+** h.
 Join the words in the list to convert back to text string in the data frame.
 (So that each row contains the data in text format.)
 i.
 Print the first 5 rows of data after pre-processing.
 Vectorization:
 a.
 Use CountVectorizer.